How to get a low-cost mortgage refinance

 Key takeaways

-It’s important to remember, though, that refinancing basically means getting a new mortgage to replace your current loan.
-And just as there were expenses (aka closing costs) when you got your first mortgage, there are costs that come with refinancing.
-Here are some ways to improve your chances of getting a low cost refinance.
+By refinancing, you can lower your mortgage interest rate and monthly payments, resulting in long-term savings.
+It’s important to remember, though, that refinancing means getting a new mortgage to replace your current loan.
+And just as there were expenses — such as closing costs — when you got your first mortgage, there are costs that come with refinancing.
+Here are some ways to improve your chances of getting a low-cost refinance.

 What are the costs of refinancing?

 Depending on your lender, you might be able to have some of these fees waived.
 Your lender has to provide you with a complete rundown of the fees in your loan estimate.
-You can also find out which fees are negotiable so you can best navigate low cost refinancing.
+You can also find out which fees are negotiable so you can best navigate low-cost refinancing.

 There are some steps you can take to help you get the lowest closing cost refinance possible.